Protecting Michigan's Sportfishing Heritage

 Michigan’s commercial fishing regulations have not been updated since the 1960s, and most of the state statute language dates to 1929.
 Commercial license fees have not been modified since 1968 and are inadequate to fund the program’s administration and enforcement.
 Today, recreational anglers bear the burden of subsidizing the commercial industry… funds that could otherwise be used for habitat improvement, fish stocking, fisheries education programs, and more.
 This legislation is supported by the Michigan Department of Natural Resources, Michigan United Conservation Clubs, local, state and national conservation organizations, and communities around the state.

-The proposed legislation uses a common sense and scientific approach to managing our fisheries resources.
+The recreational fishing community seeks proposed legislation that uses a common sense and scientific approach to managing our fisheries resources.
+We support legislation that:

 Creates a list of all species available for commercial harvest, in turn protecting game species